balmli/no.almli.publicholidays/README.md

 # Public holidays

-App for public, bank and observance holidays.
-Uses the [date-holidays](https://www.npmjs.com/package/date-holidays) NPM package.
+App for public, bank and observance holidays for several countries.

 #### Conditions